 For large refineries or installations where customers have dedicated vibration technicians, BETA can provide technical training, testing processes, and help coordinate a facility-wide inspection program.

-If over screening guideline and ASME guideline, move to Level 2.
+If the screening guideline and ASME guideline have been exceeded, move to Level 2.

 Level 2 – Stress Analysis of High Risk Locations (and Complex Geometries)

 It is likely that a percentage of small bore attachments will not pass Level 1 screening.
 These higher risk locations will be assessed in greater detail because fatigue failures can occur due to excessive alternating stress levels.
 Vibration measurements do not provide the stress levels; they provide an indication of stress.
 To know if the attachment will likely fail, we need to calculate stress.

 This level of assessment takes the information obtained from the screening performed in Level 1 plus additional component details and calculates the stress and allowable vibration on each individual attachment.
 This analysis will determine how close the level of vibration (measured in the Level 1 screening) is to the endurance limit of the small bore configuration.

 If calculations reveal a high risk of failure on a particular attachment, recommendations for modifications are discussed with the client to remediate the problem.
 If vibration is different at different operating conditions, or different during upset conditions, then Level 3 is recommended.

 Small bore attachments can fail when exposed to transient conditions, such as, machinery start-up, shut-down, throttling to control flow, or when operating across a wide range of conditions.

 > Example of transient conditions on small bore piping